release-argus/Website/content/en/docs/Config/service.md

         regex: go([0-9.]+[0-9]+)\.src\.tar\.gz  # RegEx to find the version.
 The most recent version download  is linked first
       require:
         regex_content: 'example-{{ version }}-amd64'  # URL queried must contain content with this RegEx for any new version
-                                                      # to be considered valid (meaning alerts wil fire)
+                                                      # to be considered valid (meaning alerts will fire)
         regex_version: ^[0-9.]+[0-9]$                 # Version found must match this RegEx to be considered valid
 ```